-Can I move from technical intern training to Specified Skills?
-Here are the conditions and how to move.
+Can I migrate from Technical Intern Training to Specified Skills?
+Introducing the conditions and migration methods

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-Some of you who are working in Japan as technical intern trainees may be wondering whether you can change your residence status to "Specified Skills."
+Technical Intern Training Some of you who are working in Japan as a student may want to know if you can change to the status of residence "Specified Skills".

-This time, we will talk about whether it is possible to transition from technical training to Specified Skills.
+This time, we will talk about "Can you migrate from Technical Intern Training to Specified Skills?"

-We will explain the conditions for transfer, the eligible job types, and how to apply.
+We will explain the conditions under which you can transfer, the types of jobs you are eligible for, and how to proceed.

-What are the residence statuses "Technical Intern Training" and "Specified Skills"?
-Learn the differences
+What is the status of residence "Technical Intern Training" and "Specified Skills"?
+Know the difference

-"Technical Intern Training" and "Specified Skills" are systems that were created for different purposes.
+"Technical Intern Training" and "Specified Skills" are systems created for different purposes.

 We want foreigners to study technology in Japan and then return to their home countries to spread their knowledge and skills.